nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

   Use case resumes at step 5

 #### Use case: Change the list of a task

 **MSS**

 1. User requests to change the list of a task
 2. Dueue ask the user for a list
 3. User type in the name of the list
 4. Dueue shows the tasks in the list
   Use case ends.

 **Extension**

 1a.
 The given task is invalid

 > 1a1.
 Dueue shows an error message and ask for a task<br>
   Use case resumes at step 2

 3a.
 The user wants to create a new list for the task

 > 3a1.
-Dueue shows an error message and ask whether the user wants to create a new list
+Dueue shows an error message and ask whether the user wants to create a new list<br>
 > 3a2.
 User indicate yes<br>
   Use case resume at step 4

 3b.
 The list name does not exist

 > 3b1.
-Dueue shows an error message and ask whether the user wants to create a new list
+Dueue shows an error message and ask whether the user wants to create a new list<br>
 > 3b2.
-User indicate No
+User indicate No<br>
 > 3b3.
 Dueue ask the user for a new list name<br>
   Use case resume at step 3

 #### Use case: Mark task as finished

 **MSS**

 1. User requests to mark a task as finished
 2. Dueue show the current unfinished task
 Use case ends.

 **Extension**

 1a.
 Task does not exist
 > 1a1.
-Dueue shows an error message
+Dueue shows an error message<br>
   Use case resume at step 1

 1b.
 The task had been marked as finished
 > 1b1.
-Dueue inform the User that the task had been marked Use case ends.
+Dueue inform the User that the task had been marked<br>
+  Use case ends.

 #### Use case: Change details of a task

 **MSS**

 1. User requests to change details of the task
 2. Dueue ask for the details to be change
 3. User type in the details to be changed
 4. Dueue shows the changes
 Use case ends.

 **Extension**

 1a.
 Task does not exist
 > 1a1.
-Dueue shows an error message
+Dueue shows an error message<br>
 Use case resume at step 1

 #### Use case: View help message when entering the system.

 **MSS**

 1. User starts the system
 2. Dueue display the help message
 Use case ends

 #### Use case: Add a task with priority level

 **MSS**

 1. User request for to add a task with priority level
 2. Dueue shows the created task
 Use case ends

 **Extension**

 1a.
 Priority level does not exist
 > 1a1.
-Dueue shows an error message
+Dueue shows an error message<br>
 Use case resume at step 1

 #### Use case: Undo previous command

 **MSS**

 1. User request to undo previous command
 2. Dueue display a successful undo message
 Use case ends

 #### Use case: View all past due task

 **MSS**

 1. User request to view all past due task
 2. Dueue display all the past due task.
 Use case ends

 **Extension**

 1a.
 There is no past due task
 > 1a1.
-Dueue shows an error message
+Dueue shows an error message<br>
 Use case ends

 {More to be added}